Shocker Parking FAQ

 The parking garage is enforced 24 hours a day, seven days a week.

 No. You are only required to purchase an ePermit if you wish to park on campus during the enforcement hours.
 The WSU Shuttle System allows students and staff a free park-and-ride option from satellite parking at the Metropolitan Complex at 29th and Oliver.

 No. Due to system limitations, only one ePermit can be purchased per person.

 Yes.
 Residents of Shocker Hall, The Flats and The Suites at WSU must purchase a regular student ePermit allowing them to park in any green or yellow-and-green-striped lots.

 Maybe.
 WSU is an ePermit-only parking environment from 7 a.m. to 5 p.m. on weekdays when school is in session (With the exception of the RSC parking garage, which is enforced 24/7).
 WSU uses License Plate Recognition technology to enforce parking.

-Visitors to campus during the enforcement period may park without an ePermit for four days during the academic year (July-June).
-On your fifth visit to campus during the year, you'll need to purchase an ePermit at the link below.
+Visitors to campus during the enforcement period may park without an ePermit for 3 days each semester (July-December and January-June).
+On your fourth visit to campus during the semester, you'll need to purchase an ePermit at the link below.
 Visitors may purchase either single-day ePermits for $5 or frequent visitor ePermits.
 Visitors may park in the RSC parking garage for $1.50 per hour.

 Visitors may also choose to use the free park-and-ride lot at the Metropolitan Complex at 29th and Oliver and take a free shuttle to the main campus.